Student organization policies

 2. Administrative sanctions may be taken in addition to or in place of individual council judicial board actions.

-3. All “individual” (as opposed to “group”) issues will be handled by the Student Disciplinary Procedures and the Student Code of Conduct.
+3. All “individual” (as opposed to “group”) issues will be handled by the Student Code of Conduct Procedures and the Student Code of Conduct.

 4. Issues potentially resulting in a decision of “Group/Chapter Probation” or “Group/Chapter Suspension” will be heard jointly by the Office of the Dean of Students and Fraternity and Sorority Life.
 A joint decision and letter will then be rendered to the Chapter President.
 At the meeting the student/organization shall be provided with the following: